 If you’re a new college parent, you’re shifting to a new role as a sideline coach: still involved in your student’s life and success, but with a new approach.
 It’s time to get inspired about your new role!

 Many of the world’s greatest athletes credit their success to the influence of their coaches.
 They recognize that, while they may have certain abilities, they need the teaching, insight, and training that a quality coach can provide.
-This post is intended to inspire you in your new role as coach.
-You may have thought of yourself in this role before, as your child went through high school; you may have been, or currently are, an athletic coach – or this may be a new image for you.
+You may have thought of yourself in this role before – or this may be a new image for you.
 Either way, let’s explore some of the wisdom of the world’s greatest coaches and consider what it means to be a great coach.

 “Probably my best quality as a coach is that I ask a lot of challenging questions and let the person come up with the answer.” – Phil Dixon – Director, Hoops Skool